 Honolulu, HI 96859

-Tripler Army Medical Center is a 450-bed tertiary care medical center in the middle of the Pacific Ocean responsible for joint service care of active duty and their dependents over the entire Pacific Rim.
+Tripler Army Medical Center is a 450-bed tertiary care medical center and level 2 trauma center in the middle of the Pacific Ocean responsible for joint service care of active duty and their dependents over the entire Pacific Rim.
 Tripler also has a responsibility to care for patients from the countries of the Federated States of Micronesia, Palau, Guam, Marshall Islands, Northern Marianas and American Samoa who qualify due to the severity of their illness under the Pacific Island Health Care Project, which exposes residents to both rarely seen tropical pathologies and common ailments that have been allowed to progress due to lack of routine medical care.
 This is the location which all residents call home.
 From internship through chief year, residents are an integral part of the General and Vascular Surgery services, as well as all specialties within these teams.
 Interns will also rotate through Anesthesia, the Emergency Department, and in the Intensive Care Unit.

 Kaiser Permanente Moanalua Medical Center